sthagen/python-flare-floss/doc/usage.md

  routines in malware.
 This mode circumvents the identification phase and skips directly to the decoding phase.
-If youve previously done analysis on an executable program and manually identified the decoding routines, use this mode.
+If you've previously done analysis on an executable program and manually identified the decoding routines, use this mode.
 This can improve performance as FLOSS by perhaps one-third